-The truth is that for backpacking purposes, you only need to know a handful (sorry, Jim).
+The truth is that for backpacking purposes, you only need to know a handful.
 Forget about the rest.
-They’ll only make your head swim or else put you to sleep (sorry again, Jim………you really should fire up that espresso maker when you have guests over).
+They’ll only make your head swim.

-All images below are from Wikimedia Commons.
+Below are six knots that I have found useful for backpacking purposes.
 For detailed step-by-step diagrams, click on the name of the knot in which you are interested.
 The links will take you to AnimatedKnots.com and NetKnots.com, both of which are excellent sources for anything and everything to do with knots.

 - Reef (square) Knot: Used to tie two rope ends of the same diameter together.
-Useful for first aid, as it lies flat against the injured area.
+Appropriate for first aid, as it lies flat against the injured area.